DataDog/documentation/content/agent/faq/how-to-get-more-out-of-your-kubernetes-integration.md

 ## Events

-Collect events from the Kubernetes API, by simply enabling [this option](https://github.com/DataDog/integrations-core/blob/master/kubernetes/conf.yaml.example#L78):
+Collect events from the Kubernetes API, by enabling [this option](https://github.com/DataDog/integrations-core/blob/master/kubernetes/conf.yaml.example#L78):

 It is important to note that this option has to be enabled on only 1 agent across the whole cluster, to avoid duplicates.